rahul2-byte/news-classification/Readme.md

 - build the machine learning models
 - evaluate each model on testing set
 - choose the best model based on performance

+## Difficulties in this project

+- to gether the data from API
+- after gathering the JSON data converting it into pandas dataframe
+- performing the text preprocessing
+- storing the data preprocessed into sql table
+- retreving the sql table data into dataframe to build models
+- evaluting the ML models